8x8c/CHA/README.md

 Chaaes is an AES tool.
 I think Ai has to get WAY better in order to handle properly making AES apps.
 In contrast, XChaCha20-Poly1305 is MUCH SIMPLER to implemnent than AES.

-OTPAES is a One Time Pad app.
+Chaotp is a One Time Pad app.
+Read the docs.